in the camps

-On 15 March 1973, in accordance with a camp disciplinary penalty, A. Sergiyenko was confined in cell-type premises (PKT).
-The maximum term of 6 months was imposed at once and with no prior warning.
+On 15 March 1973, in accordance with a camp disciplinary penalty, Sergiyenko was confined in a punishment cell.
+The maximum term of six months was imposed at once and with no prior warning.

 On 28 December 1973, by decision of the Kuchino town court, A. Sergiyenko was transferred to Vladimir Prison for three years.
-The commandant of the camp explained that ….the transfer to prison is a disciplinary educational measure, not a penalty for crimes committed.”
+The camp commandant explained that “… the transfer to prison is a disciplinary educational measure, not a penalty for crimes committed.”

 Sergiyenko suffers from chronic, generalized pulmonary tuberculosis.
 Such a severe form of punishment has caused a sharp deterioration in his health.
-His total prison confinement will now amount to 4 years and 5 months (although he was sentenced to 7 years in labour camps): 11 months in an investigations prison; 6 months in a PKT and 3 years in Vladimir Prison.
+His total prison confinement will now amount to four years and five months (although he was sentenced to seven years in labour camps): 11 months in an investigations prison; six months in a punishment cell; and three years in Vladimir Prison.

 *